Jargon-busting: a guide

 In your job and your studies, you are likely to be confronted with some sort of jargon, acronym or specialised contractions that are pertinent to your role.
 We’ve produced our own glossary of ICAS abbreviations but what about the rest of it?
 Follow us into the world of murky linguistics.

-The focus on removing jargon or buzzwords is all very timely, as the Financial Conduct Authority warned that small print with technical language can confuse clients and result in complaints.
+In 2015, the Financial Conduct Authority warned that small print with technical language can confuse clients and result in complaints.
 It is hoped that by introducing clearer language, the financial industry will ultimately benefit from renewed trust.

 You may find an advantage to getting on board with the jargon-dispensers, but what if you don’t even know what the phrase means?
 Many surviving phrases and buzzwords originate from the 70s-90s worlds of corporate speak to elevate ideas or demonstrate superficial proficiency to colleagues, but the founding ideas go even further back.